Accommodations and Supportive Measures against Interpersonal Violence

 CSU prohibits interpersonal violence and has strong policies and procedures for responding to these incidents.

-Student accommodations and protective interim measures
+Student accommodations and supportive measures

 - Interim no-contact order: The accused student (also referred to as the responding student) is prohibited from having any contact with specifically identified individuals up to and through a student conduct hearing.
 This may prohibit a student from attending specific events, activities or classes.